 Photo: Prefeitura de Cabo Frio

-Amongst the highlights, the crystal clear waters in Arraial do Cabo, the dunes in Cabo Frio, the ecotourism activities in Sana and Casimiro de Abreu or even the beauties of Rio de Janeiro.
+Búzios’ surroundings reveal good surprises.
+Among the highlights are the clear waters of Arraial do Cabo, the dunes of Cabo Frio, ecotourism activities in Sana and Casemiro de Abreu and also the wonders of Rio de Janeiro.